Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 A possible second step is building trust once again.
 Trust is something that your spouse must participate in to help you to be able to embrace again, if it is to happen.
 It’s something you would benefit from if you participate with your spouse to allow it to rebuild IF your spouse is repentant and sincere and honest in working toward that goal.
 But please recognize that the Bible doesn’t tell you that you must trust your spouse again… just that you must not allow bitterness to take root.
 (See Hebrews 12:15.)

 “Make forgiveness a habit that you’re always willing to practice with God’s help.
-Forgive your mate not just for big issues, but also for small things like irritating behavior that can drive a wedge between you.
+Forgive your mate not just for big issues, but also for small irritating behaviors that can drive a wedge between you.
 Take every thought captive by praying for the Holy Spirit to renew your mind and bring your thoughts into conformity with biblical truths.
-Remember how lavishly God has forgiven you, and know that the ways you should forgive your spouse — even for major issues — pale in comparison to what Christ has done for you.
-(Ed Young, from article Follow the 10 Commandments of Marriage)
+Remember how lavishly God has forgiven you.
+That is the way you should forgive your spouse —even for major issues —pale in comparison to what Christ has done for you.
+(Ed Young, from the article Follow the 10 Commandments of Marriage)

 Ask God to help you with this mission.
 It’s a gift you give to God, which will benefit you in the long-run.
 Consider this: